How to get around Koh Samui, Thailand

 How do I use a Songthaew?

-Songthaew’s will drive around the island along the main roads, when you look at a map of Samui you’ll notice a large ring road that goes all the way around the island, there are other busy ‘main’ roads in areas around Chaweng, Fisherman’s Village, Bangrak and Choeng Mon to name a few.
+Songthaew’s drive around the island along the main roads.
+When you look at a map of Samui, you’ll notice a large ring road around the island.
+There are other busy ‘main’ roads in areas around Chaweng, Fisherman’s Village, Bangrak and Choeng Mon to name a few.
 All you need to do is head to one of these busy roads and wait patiently.
-Obviously, if you are staying in more remote locations, with fewer hotels or if you’re staying in a private villa in the hills, this option might not be for you, as you’ll be waiting a while…
+If you are staying in more remote locations, or if you’re staying in the hills, this option might not be best for you.
+Instead, we would recommend downloading the InDrive app (we’ll get to this later).

 Then just pay and be on your way.
-Just as a note, it is super important that you confirm the price BEFORE you get onboard otherwise you run the risk of being overcharged.
+You must confirm the price BEFORE you get onboard, otherwise, you run the risk of being overcharged.
 Talking of prices…

 How much does it cost to use a Songthaew?

-When discussing the price start at your lowest and negotiate, an example journey from Central Samui in Chaweng to Fisherman’s Village (15 minutes) for two people should cost you no more than ฿250.
-They will try and charge you ฿300 as a minimum but you can actually get a private taxi using one of the apps for about ฿280, which will be cooler and faster.
+When discussing the price start at your lowest and negotiate.
+An example journey from Central Samui in Chaweng to Fisherman’s Village (15 minutes) for two people should cost you no more than เธฟ250.
+They will try and charge you เธฟ300 – เธฟ400 but you can get a private taxi for about เธฟ280.
 Talking of apps…

 Which is the best taxi app to use in Koh Samui?